 Now, Drag and Drop SSIS Data Flow Task from SSIS Toolbox.
 Double click on the Data Flow Task to see Data Flow designer.

-From the SSIS toolbox drag and drop API Source (Predefined Templates) on the data flow designer surface, and double click on it to edit it:
+From the SSIS toolbox drag and API Source (Predefined Templates) on the data flow designer surface, and double click on it to edit it:

 Select New Connection to create a new connection: